 A certified public accountant, Susannah's previous experience also includes working as a research manager for the State Legislative Auditor's office, and as a senior accountant for a private auditing and consulting firm.
 She graduated with honors from Virginia Polytechnic Institute and State University in Blacksburg, Virginia with a bachelor's degree in accounting.

 Susannah is a life-long United Methodist who is an active member of Christ Church United Methodist in Charleston.

 Cheryl is a native of Morgantown West Virginia.
 She received a bachelor's degree in political science from WVU where she was elected as a member of Phi Beta Kappa.
 Cheryl then graduated from the WVU College of Law where she was a member of the Law Review.
 Cheryl worked in government, private industry and the private practice of law.

 Cheryl is a Certified Lay Minister in the United Methodist Church with additional certification as a Congregational Care Minister.
-Cheryl is active in her local church, Elizabeth Memorial UMC in Charleston, as Lay Leader, on a District Level as Lay Ministry Coordinator and on a Conference level as Coordinator of Refugee and Immigration Ministry.
+Cheryl is active in her local church, Elizabeth Memorial UMC in Charleston in various capacities and serves as Lay Leader of the Nine Rivers District.
+Cheryl previously served as Conference Coordinator of Refugee and Immigration Ministry and is on the Board of Directors of the West Virginia Interfaith Refugee Ministry.
 Cheryl regularly teaches Sunday School, bible study and lay servant classes.
 She enjoys reading and travel.